julioarhernandez/purevanity/src/_includes/service-pages/wrinkle.md

     Are You a Candidate for Wrinkle relaxers?
 </h3>
 <p class="services-details-two__text-2">
    Wrinkle relaxers are suitable for a broad range of individuals, but the ideal candidate is someone experiencing early signs of dynamic wrinkles, typically from repetitive facial expressions.
-Patients between the ages of 25 and 65 are the most common recipients of Botox or Dysport.
+Patients between the ages of 25 and 65 are the most common recipients of Botox® or Dysport®.
 </p>
 <p class="services-details-two__text-2">
    It is also essential that you are in good health and free from certain neuromuscular disorders like ALS or myasthenia gravis, as these conditions can be exacerbated by botulinum toxin.
 Pregnant or breastfeeding women should avoid these treatments as well.
 A thorough consultation with a licensed practitioner will help determine if wrinkle relaxers are safe and effective for your needs.